chaithanya-ks2/Global-SuperStore-PowerBi-Project/README.md

 2. **Cohort Analysis Reference:** The cohort analysis technique used in this project was referenced from a YouTube video [link](https://www.youtube.com/watch?v=vbg4Je1tuis).
 The video provided a step-by-step guide on conducting cohort analysis using Power BI.
 It served as a helpful resource in understanding the concept of cohort analysis and how to apply it to the data to gain valuable insights into customer retention and behavior over time.

-The adaptation and incorporation of these resources significantly contributed to the development and visualization of the dashboard.
-We acknowledge and appreciate the work of Shehab and the creator of the YouTube video for providing valuable tools and insights that enhanced the quality and effectiveness of this project.